naihloan/ramoneando/1-fieldnotes-patagonia-2019-01-gtranscribe/Jan10-Spaniards.md

  [06:37.8] decrease the velocity of the travel.
 Because previous to this one, we have been for one month moving around.
 We did all the coast of Uruguay, we did Iguazú Falls, Buenos Aires, Ushuaia.
 OK, we need to stop.
 So, this kind of volunteering, this kind of help, or start working for accommodation and food gives us an opportunity to set a little routine.
  [07:08.9] And to clean your clothes.
 To buy some jeans.
  [07:15.4] HIM [English becoming default]: At least we know that when you're travelling very fast you're going to reach a spot everyday.
 There's a moment when you're always taking decisions and whether where are we going to sleep today, what are we going to eat today.
 We have to buy this, to get this.
 And we have to go to that bus, that can get us to that city.
 And then we have to go on these planes...
 These things make you at least
  [07:44.1] know that you're going to have a bed, food.
 You can also focus on other stuff.
 And for example we wanted to make a webpage and a blog.
-We didn't know anything about blogging or webdesign, but we wanted to do it.
+We didn't know anything about blogging or web design, but we wanted to do it.
 And we're really proud that 10 days ago almost, we launched it.
 And it's quite good I think.
 At least visually.
 It's quite good.
  [08:17.9] We have to make a lot of content and so.
 But it's also a way of doing the stuff that you can't do when you travel normally.
  [08:38.7] Phil: We get it.
 We were late to the experience.
 Travelling can be a lot more.
  [08:42.7] HER: Now we are discovering.
 We are travelling.
 But we are not only tourists or travellers.
 It's different.
 It's a different experience.
 It's a different thing that you're looking for.
 And we like to establish in a place and discover more of the local people: what they do, and ...